How to tell if your child is suffering from colic

 What is the Period of PURPLE crying?

 PURPLE is an acronym that explains the crying pattern during this phase.
-The baby’s crying gradually increases and Peaks around 2 months and then starts to wane.
+The baby’s crying gradually increases and Peaks around two months and then starts to wane.
 It is often without any triggering factor, thus Unexpected.
 The crying is Resistant to soothing and the baby often makes a Pain-like face, even though she is not in pain.
 The crying is Long-lasting and it generally happens during late afternoons and Evenings.

-From this, you can be sure of three things
+From this, you can be sure of three things:

-- All babies cry, some more others less
+- All babies cry, some more others less.

-- It is a period: there is a start and more importantly, an end to it
+- It is a period: there is a start and more importantly, an end to it.

-- It is not your fault: you are not doing anything wrong
+- It is not your fault: you are not doing anything wrong.

 You may be wondering, is this just a fancy way of describing colic?
 Let us see what colic is and how this is a better way of understanding the crying for parents.